ImalshaRidmani/JobPortal/README.md

 ## 🔐 Authentication Flow

-1. User registers with role (Employer / Employee)
+1. User registers with role (Employer / Job Seeker)
 2. Password is hashed before saving to database
 3. User logs in with email/password
 4. Server validates credentials